-If the names Natalie Hinds, Frances Gumm, Thomas Mapother, Shawn Carter, Carlos Estevez or Natalie Hershlag don’t sound familiar to you, you are not alone*.
+If the names Natalie Hinds, Frances Gumm, Thomas Mapother, Lauren Palmer, Shawn Carter, Carlos Estevez or Natalie Hershlag don’t sound familiar to you, you are not alone*.
 These are well known celebrities who, for a variety of reasons, chose to take a stage name for their professional career.

 The practice of working under a stage name (aka professional name) isn’t limited to celebrities though.
 Many child actors also use stage names.
 BizParentz strongly suggests you consider using a stage name for your child at the beginning of their career.
 It has many advantages, most importantly their safety.

 Informal surveys of our more experienced parents tell us that those whose children worked under a stage name were happy with the decision, while those of us who didn’t, wish we did.
 Check out these discussions on Delphi’s Professional Actors Resource Forum (aka PARF) where established parents are discussing the use of stage names (note: requires registration):

 - SAFETY.
 It allows the actor to participate in normal activities without compromising their location.
 In other words, they can register for public school, little league and other activities under their real name.
 If their name ends up in the local paper or on an internet team roster, it doesn’t give away your location to predators.
 Using a stage name is not foolproof (TMZ could search the court documents and find both names, for example), but it does shield most children from most predators, and those who may wish to invade their privacy.

 - Allows family members to escape the negative aspects of celebrity (loss of privacy and/or harassment) should the child become famous.

 - Siblings who aren’t in the business don’t have to be defined by their actor sibling’s success.